-- 1. Set the input signal to a PC signal. - Connect the projector to your PC or notebook with a USB cable prior to using the remote control in place of your computer's mouse.
-See "Connecting a computer or monitor" on page 17 for details. - 3.
-To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn.
+- Connect the projector to your PC or notebook with a USB cable prior to using the remote control in place of your computer's mouse.
+See "Connecting a computer" on page 18 for details. - 2.
+Press Mouse to switch to the mouse mode.
+An icon appears on the screen to indicate the activation of the mouse mode. - 3 Perform the desired mouse controls on your remote control. - To move the cursor on the screen, press $\triangleleft / \blacktriangle / \blacktriangledown / \blacktriangleright$ . - To left-click, press . - To right-click, press . - To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn.